imeuro/agenziaviaggiltc/wp-content/plugins/googleanalytics/readme.txt

 Get started in less than 10 minutes.
 Installation is quick and easy, no developers required.

 Simply download the plugin, log into Google, select the required website, and it will automatically include the appropriate code.
+This plugin is compatible with both Universal Analytics and Google Analytics 4 (GA4).

 **GOOGLE ANALYTICS DASHBOARD**